-If possible, the resident should sign the agreement him- or herself.
+If possible, nursing home residents should sign agreements themselves.
 If the resident is incapacitated, someone else may sign the agreement.
-Whether this person is financially responsible depends what the documents say and in what capacity the person signing acts.
+Whether this person is financially responsible depends on what the documents say and in what capacity the person signing acts.

-It is important not to rush, but rather to read.
-If possible, have your attorney review the agreement before signing it because it could contain illegal or misleading provisions.
+It is important not to rush, but rather to read nursing home admission agreements thoroughly.
+If possible, have an elder law attorney in your area review the agreement before signing it because it could contain illegal or misleading provisions.

-For an account of a case that highlights the risk to family members of signing agreements as a "responsible relative," click here.
+Check out this case that highlights the risk to family members of signing agreements as a "responsible relative."